 For us, a Hollywood homes tour is just a bit of fun.
-It’s not something we take too seriously and we were joined in our bus by a group of girls (mother and Daughters) From L.A who were definately in the mood to make the tour a laugh.
-Our tour Guide craig also approached the tour in a lighthearted way.
-The serious Home stalkers no longer take tours like this and head out themselves to stalk their favourite Celebs.
+It’s not something we take too seriously and we were joined in our bus by a group of girls (mother and Daughters) From L.A. who were definitely in the mood to make the tour a laugh.
+Our tour Guide Craig also approached the tour in a lighthearted way.
+The serious Home stalkers no longer take tours like this and head out themselves to stalk their favorite Celebs.
 We have no interest in that.
-Just want a taste of liviing on the other side.
+Just want a taste of living on the other side.

-Craig took us on the perscribed route around the hills first.
-Showing us several Celebrity homes including The Original Dracula and We also enjoyed some great views of Hollywood and downtown L.A and the Current residence of Katie Perry.
-We then headed round to Studio City with great views of the San Fernando Valley and Universal Studios (tomorrows destination) Up here, we saw Justin Bieber’s first house along with Gwen Stefani’s faboulous pad.
+Craig took us on the prescribed route around the hills first.
+Showing us several Celebrity homes including The Original Dracula and We also enjoyed some great views of Hollywood and downtown L.A. and the Current residence of Katie Perry.
+We then headed round to Studio City with great views of the San Fernando Valley and Universal Studios (tomorrow’s destination) Up here, we saw Justin Bieber’s first house along with Gwen Stefani’s fabulous pad.
 Craig also pointed out plenty of Spectacular houses that were not celebs but Just incredible homes.

-As we crossed back to the Hollywood side of the hills we saw the incredible ridge with the houses of Lockridge Rd and My wifes Favourite Channing and Duam Tatum along.
-The Holywood power couple certainly have great taste as this is the most beautiful house we saw on the tour.
+As we crossed back to the Hollywood side of the hills we saw the incredible ridge with the houses of Lockridge Rd and My wife’s Favourite Channing Tatum.
+The Holywood power couple certainly had great taste as this is the most beautiful house we saw on the tour.

-We then dropped down to explore the super afluent areas of Bel Air, Holmby Hills and Beverly Hills.
-Including the house Micheal Jackson died in.
-And Elvis’s L.A Residence.
+We then dropped down to explore the super affluent areas of Bel-Air, Holmby Hills, and Beverly Hills.
+Including the house, Micheal Jackson died in, and Elvis’s L.A.
+Residence.
 We then headed past a few more homes including the late Carrie Fishers home and her late mother Debbie Reynolds home along with the hilltop retreat of Jay-Z and Queen B. We then explored the shopping mecca of Rodeo Drive and back to Hollywood.
 Finally passing the Ironman House perched up on the hill overlooking Hollywood owned by the daughter of Larry Ellison.

 We Paid the Valet and went in to eat.
 Here we intend to go into a bit more depth separately so won’t go into too much on the live blog.
-We ordered spicy scallop Chips, Mini Tuna Taco’s, Squid Pasta, Rock Shrimp Tempura, and some Hand rolls, along with some unfiltered Sake and Kates favourite Lychee Martini.
-This is apparently much better than I made at home, but I’m not so sure.
-This was utterly fantastic and the setting is truly magical.
+We ordered spicy scallop Chips, Mini Tuna tacos, Squid Pasta, Rock Shrimp Tempura, and some Hand rolls, along with some unfiltered Sake and Kate’s favorite Lychee Martini.
+These are apparently much better than I make at home, but I’m not so sure.
+The meal was utterly fantastic and the setting is truly magical.
 Around this time the sun finally made an appearance.
 As the clouds rolled back to reveal Los Angeles trademark blue sky…Finally.

 Our Go Card got us an included wristband though so all good.
 We played around on the Pier until sunset and head back to the hotel.
 Via Cheesecake factory again.
 This time just to grab the Cheesecake we missed out on yesterday.
 Smores Toasted marsh mellow and Reeses peanut buttercup cake cheesecake.
 We ordered to go and ate in bed watching trash on tv.
 Today we made it to 9 pm before passing out.

-Overall, considering the price and location we were quite happy as it was just our tempory home.
-It certainly wasn’t luxurious and some people may hate it for its old-fashioned appearance but the Space and location made up for it in our opinion.
+Overall, considering the price and location we were quite happy as it was just our temporary home.
+It certainly wasn’t luxurious and some people may hate it for its old-fashioned appearance but Space and location made up for it in our opinion.

 Tomorrow we head to the movies and the forecast was for the early low cloud to lift for a sunny day…Fingers crossed.